Lab beakers and a tablet outlining a clinical evaluation strategy.

 This matters because, first and foremost, it’s a regulatory mandate.
 The EU’s Medical Device Regulation (MDR), for example, explicitly requires a CEP.
 Beyond compliance, a well-defined strategy helps you avoid costly regulatory delays and setbacks.
 It forces you to think critically about your device’s claims early on, ensuring a smoother and more predictable path to market.

-Its Role in Your Device’s Lifecycle
+Its Role Across Your Device’s Lifecycle

 A Clinical Evaluation Strategy is not a one-and-done task.
 It’s a living document that plays a vital role throughout your device’s entire lifecycle, from initial concept to post-market surveillance.
 You should develop your strategy early in the product development process, as it directly informs critical documents like your device’s intended purpose and design requirements.
 This early planning ensures your development efforts are always aligned with your regulatory goals.